Skip to content

 Component Description

-• Doris BE: Mainly responsible for data storage and execution of query plans.
+• Doris BE: Mainly responsible for data storage and execution of query plans

-• VictoriaMetrics: Stores write volume metrics at the index level, providing auxiliary information for sampling queries and other functions.
+• VictoriaMetrics: Stores write volume metrics at the index level, providing auxiliary information for sampling queries and other functions

 Server Description

-• doris-be: CPU to memory ratio 1:8, adjust disk configuration (number) to maximize disk throughput.
+• doris-be: CPU to memory ratio 1:8, adjust disk configuration (number) to maximize disk throughput

-• CPU must support the AVX2 instruction set.
+• CPU must support AVX2 instruction set

 Network Description

-• The guancedb-logs machine needs to access ports 8030 and 9030 of the doris-fe machines; ports 8040 and 9060 of the doris-be machines; and port 8428 of the first guancedb-logs machine.
+• guancedb-logs machines need to access: port 8030 and 9030 of doris-fe machines; port 8040 and 9060 of doris-be machines; port 8428 of the first guancedb-logs machine

-• The provided account needs full permissions for the S3 bucket.
+• The provided account needs full permissions for the s3 bucket

 Deployment Description